 In fact, it isn’t illegal to use a VPN to access geo-restricted content.

-And here we’re at the end of our article about the best VPN providers for Roku TV.
+And here we’re at the end of our guide about the best Roku VPN apps and services.

 Although it doesn’t have built-in VPN support, you can still set up all the mentioned VPN providers on Roku via your router.